 Total Bodyweight-pounds of fat = Lean Body Mass 99lbs

 LBM / (1.OO – the body fat percentage goal) = goal weight.

 12: In what way can the above calculations help you with client goal setting?

-These calculations allow a trainer to gauge what sort of diet and exercise program to implement as well as what the realistic timeframe is for the intended outcome.
+These calculations allow a trainer to gauge what sort of diet and exercise program to implement and the realistic timeframe for the intended outcome.

 13: Fill in the chart below to ascertain the body fat percentage

 14: Fill in the chart below to ascertain the body fat percentage